minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 This set is optimized to avoid confusion between visually similar characters, e.g. 0 (zero) vs O (letter), as well as orally similar sounding letters.

-The token matches the following regular expression pattern:
+The code matches the following regular expression pattern:

 ```
 ^[A-Z0-9]{3}-[A-Z0-9]+-[A-Z0-9]{1}[2-9]{1}$